ExpatAdminHubEuropean expat guide

 Rent — Bail, Quittance, Loyer Android app — landlord portfolio analytics with revenue, occupancy and collection ratios

-Rent — Bail, Quittance, Loyer — 19 ALUR-compliant rental document generators on Android
+Rent — Bail, Quittance, Loyer — 21 ALUR-compliant rental document generators on Android

 Rent — Bail, Quittance, Loyer tenant portal — categorised messaging between tenant and landlord on Android

 Pricing.
 Free to download and use as a vault.
-Document generation requires a Rental Pack: €49 one-time per property, 50 generations, encrypted vault — no subscription, no auto-renewal.
-The tenant portal is a separate €7 one-time activation per property. iOS native is on the 2026 roadmap; the AdminLanding web app delivers feature parity on iOS browsers in the meantime.
+The first property is free — 10 documents included, no card required.
+Beyond that, document generation uses a Rental Pack: €49 one-time per property (50 generations), €39 each additional property, encrypted vault and compliance/maintenance tracking included — no subscription, no auto-renewal.
+The tenant portal is a separate €7 one-time activation per property.
+Available now on both Android (Google Play) and iOS (App Store), with the AdminLanding web app providing feature parity in any browser.

 Where it fits.
 Best suited to landlords who run the property themselves at distance (the non-resident expat case), need to act on lease anniversaries and rent-collection from a phone, work in English while shipping French documents, and prefer one-time per-property pricing over recurring subscription.
 Less suited to landlords with 20+ properties who want bulk-import-from-CSV-style operations — the AdminLanding web dashboard handles multi-property work but Rent — Bail, Quittance, Loyer is designed around the single-landlord, few-properties scale.